BotoX/ServerStatus/README.md

 ## Automatic installation
 The bash script client-setup.sh in other/ is an easy way to set up a new client.
-You need to have wget and ca-certificates installed for it to work.
+You need to have curl and ca-certificates installed for it to work.
 You could run it like this:
 ```
 curl https://raw.github.com/BotoX/ServerStatus/master/other/client-setup.sh | bash